 Again, this is in the category of myth rather than reality.
-Of the total IPv4 space, some 6% is reserved and another 6% is used for multicast.
-51% of the space has already been allocated, and the remaining 37% (or some 1.5 billion addresses) is yet to be allocated.
-Prior to 1994 some 36% of the address space had been allocated.
-Since that time, and this includes the entire Internet boom period, a further 15% of the available address space was allocated.
+Of the total IPv4 space, some 6 percent is reserved and another 6 percent is used for multicast.
+Forty-one percent of the space has already been allocated, and the remaining 37 percent (or some 1.5 billion addresses) is yet to be allocated.
+Prior to 1994, some 36 percent of the address space had been allocated.
+Since that time, and this includes the entire Internet boom period, a further 15 percent of the available address space was allocated.
 With a continuation of current policies it would appear that IPv4 address space will be available for many years yet.

-So Why IPv6 Anyway?
+So Why IPv6 Anyway ?

-The general observation is that V6 is not a "feature-based" revision of IPv4 - there is no outstanding capability of IPv6 that does not have a fully functional counterpart in IPv4.
+The general observation is that IPv6 is not a "feature-based" revision of IPv4-there is no outstanding capability of IPv6 that does not have a fully functional counterpart in IPv4.
 Nor is there a pressing urgency to deploy IPv6 because we are about to run out of available IPv4 address space in the next few months or even years within what we regard as the "conventional" Internet.

 It would appear that the real drivers for network evolution lurk in the device world.
-We are seeing the various wireless technologies, ranging from Bluetooth for personal networking through the increasingly pervasive 802.11 hot-spot networking to the expectations arising from various forms of 3G large radius services being combined with consumer devices, control systems, identification systems and various other forms of embedded dedicated function devices.
-The silicon industry achieves its greatest leverage through sheer volume of production, and it is the combination of Internet utility with the production volumes of the silicon industry that we will see demands for networking that encompasses tens, if not hundreds, of billions of devices.
+We are seeing the various wireless technologies, ranging from Bluetooth for personal networking through the increasingly pervasive IEEE 802.11 "hot-spot" networking to the expectations arising from various forms of third-generation (3G) large radius services being combined with consumer devices, control systems, identification systems, and various other forms of embedded dedicated function devices.
+The silicon industry achieves its greatest advantage through sheer volume of production, and it is in the combination of Internet utility with the production volumes of the silicon industry that we will see demands for networking that encompasses tens, if not hundreds, of billions of devices.
 This is the world where IPv6 can and will come into its own, and I suspect that it is in this device and utility mode of communications that we will see the fundamental drivers that will lead to widespread deployment of IPv6 support networks.